aileen-byte/Team14/personal statements/Phillippa.md

 - Only write full system-level testbenches once the main modules are stable, and rely on smaller unit testbenches earlier on.

-- Be stricter about keeping the top-level and cache wiring simple and well-documented, so that later changes don’t turn into a wiring puzzle.
+- Be stricter about keeping the top level and cache wiring simple and well documented, so that later changes don’t turn into a wiring puzzle.